Skip to main content

 1 mentions Positive Neutral Negative

 The humor in the game is derived from the exaggerated and unrealistic animations of opponents, particularly during their deaths, which can detract from immersion.
-Players find the ragdoll effects and comical movements, such as the "funny Jacob's ladder" moments, to be amusing, adding a lighthearted tone to the otherwise intense gameplay.
+Players find the ragdoll effects and comical movements, such as the "funny Jacob's ladder" effect, to be amusing, adding a lighthearted tone to the otherwise intense gameplay.

 • “The humor in the game is top-notch, with hilarious animations that make even the most intense moments feel light-hearted.”